ronanpaixao/PyQtSkeleton/README.md

     * Uses UPX if available
 Note: when using some libraries, you'll need setuptools version 19.2, or the EXE generation might fail.
 * Translation i18n support through Qt Linguist.
 Supports translating (and loading) in multiple languages with the `--lang` option, which defaults to the system's language.
+* Window position and state saving.
+Settings are stored in an INI file, which can be used for other program settings.

 ### Install dependencies